Home Storytelling Thumbnail Studio About AI Video Pricing Contact Sign In Try Free →

 Epic Scope · Wide World · Larger Than Life

 A full cinematic sweep across an expansive scene.
 Characters exist within a world that feels larger than them — the environment carries as much weight as the people.
-Wide establishing shots, dramatic skies, vast landscapes or cityscapes.
+Wide establishing shots, dramatic skies, vast landscapes.

 Maximum visual impact.
 Best for stories that feel like they belong on a movie screen.